carbonfact/lea/README.md

 ```

-## Roadmap
+## Contributing

-- [ ] Incremental queries
-- [ ] Exporting
-- [ ] Historization
-- [ ] Linting
-- [ ] Data lineage
-- [ ] Extending the CLI
-- [ ] Only refresh what changed, based on git
-- [ ] Splitting a query into CTEs
-- [ ] Metric layer
-- [ ] Shell auto-completion
-- [ ] Hot-swapping after success
-- [x] Data diffing based on row counts (2023-10-30)
-- [ ] Cost estimation of running a refresh
-- [ ] Table usage statistics from query logs
-- [ ] LLM query generation (aka. a better semantic layer)
-- [ ] Return correct exit code when something goes wrong

-Some of these features already exist at Carbonfact.
-We just don't feel they're polished enough for public consumption.
-Feel free to reach out if you want to know more and/or contribute 😊
+Feel free to reach out to [max@carbonfact.com](mailto:max@carbonfact.com) if you want to know more and/or contribute 😊

 We have suggested [some issues](https://github.com/carbonfact/lea/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) as good places to get started.